Tooba-mughal/Calculator/README.md

-# This is my GUI based calculator app whoch perform basic arthimatic operations
+# This is my GUI based calculator app which perform basic arthimatic operations